Mittenbuhler/Neural_Network/README.md

 ### Optional: Using the 'digit_recognition' Package in Python
 Alternatively to calling functions from the command prompt/terminal as described above, they can be called from python directly (import package, e.g., with `import digit_recognition`).
 This way, all functions from the package can be called individually.
-This provides greater flexibility in setting up the neural network.
-Most notably, the user can specify the design of the neural network (number of layers, number of nodes in each layer, bias nodes on or off), specify the training process (number of epochs, step size), access the confidence matrix when evaluating the NN, and run the forward propagation algorithm individually.
+This provides greater flexibility in setting up the NN.
+Most notably, the user can specify the design of the NN (number of layers, number of nodes in each layer, bias nodes on or off), specify the training process (number of epochs, step size), access the confidence matrix when evaluating the NN, and run the forward propagation algorithm individually.

 For more details see https://pypi.org/project/digit-recognition/#description.